sematext/sematext-agent-java/docs/metrics-yaml-format.md

          Valid values are `SUM`, `AVG`, `MAX`, `MIN`, `DISCARD`.
         * `unit`: Unit of measurement for this metric e.g. `ms`, `bytes`, etc.
     * Each `tag` must have name and value fields:
         * `name`: Name of the tag.
 Unlike metric names, tag names won't be prefixed with metric namespace.
+If a tag denotes same entity, tag names can be reused across YAMLs file in a integration.
+For example, `tomcat.web.app` tag is reused across Tomcat integration which represents the web app name.
         * `value`: Reference to the name from where this tag has to be extracted.
 This could be a metric name defined under the observation or the placeholder in `path` or `objectName`.
 For metric, use `eval` function to refer to metric.
 You can also use [built-in functions](./built-in-functions.md) to modify the values before ]